Risingfeanyx/cPanel_centos_scripts/readme.md

 ```

 Temporarily block those attempting to access cPanel.
 Make sure you're not blocking  <a href="http://fetchip.com/" target="_blank">yourself</a>
 .
-Might want to run it in a screen/multiplexer
+Might want to run it in a screen/multiplexer.
+Doesn't exactly require CSF, since it is just firewall rules.
+Will rewerite for iptables at some point.

 ```
 for i in $(sort /usr/local/cpanel/logs/access_log  | awk '{print $1}' | uniq -u) ; do csf -td $i "Attempted cPanel Access, blocked on $(date +%F)"; done